mdamanhuri1922/coderefinery2023/README.md

 Short summary
 </summary>

-these repository are provided by progammer which had a training. the training was held by CodeRefinery with supported by TUDelft Library Facilitator
+>These repository are provided by progammer which had a training. the training was held by CodeRefinery with supported by TUDelft Library Facilitator.
 </details>